chhaviiiii/Personal-Project/README.md

 ## User Stories

-- As a business owner, I want to add a new order to the tracker so I can keep track of all active orders.
+- As a business owner, I want to add a new order to the tracker, so I can keep track of all active orders.

 - As an employee, I want to view all the active orders so that I can process them in a timely manner.

 - As an order manager, I want to update the status of an order to reflect its current progress.

-- As a business owner, I want to remove the completed orders from the active list to keep the list clean and manageable.

 - As a customer service representative, I want to search for a specific order using the order ID to provide updates or changes to the customer.